HirokiOhara/DualEMS/README.md

-# Software and GUI for "EiMS"
+# Software and GUI for "DualEMS"
 ver.
 2.1

 This is made for Electrical Muscle Stimulation(EMS).